bitburner-official/bitburner-src/src/Documentation/ui/doc/basic/augmentations.md

 Here is everything you will KEEP when you install an Augmentation:

-- Every Augmentation you have installed
+- Every Augmentation you have previously installed
 - [Scripts](scripts.md) on your home computer
 - [RAM](ram.md) / Core Upgrades on your home computer
 - [World Stock Exchange account](stockmarket.md) and [TIX API](https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.tix.md) Access
-- Previously installed Augmentations

 ## Purchasing Multiple Augmentations